GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 You can specify the version of the package you want to install using `conda install -n my_first_env cowpy=1.1.5`

-Now let's see if cowpy is installed in the miniconda repository and which version you installed.
+Now let's see if cowpy is installed in the miniconda repository.

 ```bash
 # Get the path to cowpy executable (Linux only)